12 Days in South Africa

 Cape Town is one of the great cosmopolitan coastal cities of the world, fringed by gorgeous beaches, with the imposing Table Mountain as its focal point.
 The streets are full of a wide variety of languages and colors, making up a local culture that is as varied as It fascinating to be a part of.
 We spend our first 4 nights here because there is so much to do!
 Head to the local gay beaches, up to the top of table mountain, into the water with great white sharks, out to famous Robben Island, to the penguin colonies and more!
 It's a city that is jam-packed with fun activities.
 Our second night's dinner is in the home of a local family in the Bo-kaap neighborhood who welcome us with a 3-course meal to start the trip off right!

 The Winelands are not far from Cape Town, but seem a world away.
 The city fades into rolling vineyards that spread to the east and west as far as the eye can see, with the looming rocky mountains creating a natural border to the north.
 True to its name, the Winelands is the land of world-class wines - of which we have yet to taste a bad one!
 A visit to the Winelands is not complete without experiencing the reds, whites, blends and bubblies, along with stunning locations, fabulous food and hospitable people.
-That's why our time in the Winelands includes a full day of winery-hopping on board a hop-on/hop-off winery train!
+That's why our time in the Winelands includes a full day of vineyard-hopping on board a hop-on/hop-off winery train.
+But it's not all about wine here, there's also a "big 5" safari game reserve and a lion sanctuary nearby, as well as hiking and biking trails with fantastic views too!

 This 19,000 square kilometre (7,000 square mile) national park in South Africa’s Northeast region is one of the world’s most famous places for a safari – and that’s exactly what we’re here for!
 There’s no shortage of lions, rhinos, giraffes, zebras, springbok, cheetahs, elephants, hippos, and leopards here, and our mission is to find them.
 We fly from Cape Town to Kruger then take a short drive through the park to our beautiful hotel.
 The next day we wake up to a full day of game driving in the world-renowned Kruger National Park - a day you will never forget.
 Exploring the pristine wilderness in an open safari vehicle with a highly experienced ranger, who will ensure optimal game viewing with his in-depth knowledge of the African bush.
 As you search for the Big Five, keep an eye out for the many other smaller creatures that live in this reserve, including over 500 bird and over 100 reptile species.